dcdourado/advanced-microprocessor/README.md

 Notes:

-- You don't even have to start the qemu, since our [config.sh script](config.sh) already does that.
+- You don't even have to start the qemu, since our [start.sh script](start.sh) already does that.
-- This thing persists as long as you don't explicitly exclude it from your storage (`--rm`)
+- Files should persist unless you explicitly exclude it from your storage (HD, SSD etc), so don't: `--rm`.